Xi Jinping calls for "rapidly raising" the armed forces - ExBulletin

 China should maximize its national strategic capabilities with the aim of systematically improving the country’s overall strength to deal with strategic risks, protect strategic interests and achieve strategic goals, Xi said Wednesday.

-His remarks to delegates to the ceremonial parliament representing the People’s Liberation Army, the armed wing of the ruling Communist Party, and the paramilitary People’s Armed Police, were carried by the official Xinhua news agency.
+His remarks to delegates to the ceremonial parliament representing the People’s Liberation Army, the military wing of power Communist Partyand the paramilitaries People’s Armed Policewere broadcast by the official Xinhua news agency.

 Xi made a series of calls to speed up building self-reliance in science and technology, strengthen strategic capabilities in emergency areas, make industrial and supply chains more resilient, and make national reserves stronger. capable of protecting national security.